 In this article, we will take a closer look at the latest Windows version and find answers to these questions and more about Windows 11.

 There is a lot of information circulating on the Net about Microsoft's latest operating system.
-A release date of Windows 11 for October 5, 2021 has recently been circulated.
+October 5th 2021, has recently been circulated as the release date for Windows 11.

 In addition to "Home" and "Pro", another five business versions of Windows 11 will be released, according to Bluetooth launchstudio.
 Microsoft is keeping a low profile in this regard.